-Impacts to marine vegetation and wildlife species could occur directly from substrate removal during dredging, or indirectly due to increased turbidity and disturbance caused by increased activity and noise in the area.
+Impacts to marine vegetation and wildlife species could occur directly from substrate removal during dredging, or indirectly due to increased turbidity, disturbance caused by increased activity and noise in the area, and losses of sediment from the overall littoral cell (i.e., the coastal area in which the cycle of sedimentation occurs, balancing total sediment loads in that geographic area).
 Continued use of the harbor (i.e., vessel transit, loading, and unloading; recreational activities) may also impact marine vegetation and wildlife species.